vikramarun/SEC-Edgar-Filings/README.md

 Two files:

--- init.py: Basic download and export to Excel, one-time event
+-- init.py: Basic download and export to Excel, one-time event (probably don't use)

 -- initRSS.py: Download, export, and auto-update files as soon as new insider activity occurs (as long as it is running)